Does the meat you use in your recipes meet animal welfare standards?

 If you’d like to find out more about palm oil, the alternatives available and how you can play your part, there are lots of handy articles and sources of information across the web, including;

-Our packaging is fully recyclable, if you know how and where to recycle the individual parts.
+Our packaging is recyclable, if you know how and where to recycle the individual parts.
 That’s why it carries this symbol.

 Our boxes are made from cardboard, which is widely recycled.
 Just remove the window, flatten the box, wipe clean and recycle alongside your paper and card waste.